A Receive Operator's Perspective

 Frustration Points: The two frustration points are (1) the buttons are very close, and at times you will push the wrong one.
 (2) The tuning/band button brings up a menu and you have only a few seconds to select a band -most times for me I am too late and basically set a different frequency - frustrating.
 The band selection should stay active until I select a band.

 Compared to my Kenwood TS890s: The receive characteristics are very close in receive and the FDX10 pulls in distant DX close to the same level as my 890s.
 The audio quality is nowhere near the quality of the Kenwood 890s from the built-in speaker, but using headphones comes close.

 Antennas used for receiving Comparisons: I use two DX Engineering RF-Pro-1B coupled with two MFJ 1026 split with two DX Engineering splitters one for each antenna.
 I feed one antenna to null any noise between the two radios.

 Use with SDR: I use an RSPDuo to receive both antennas and radios for comparison with point and click switching.
 Both the Kenwood TS890S and Yaesu FTdx10 work well with the RSPduo.
 In the shack, the RSPduo provides an advantage in hearing on "receive only" antennas.
 I have my setup with dual radio and receive/transmit antenna switches.
 One radio is using the receive only while my second radio is on my transmit antenna.

 Summary: The Yaesu is a very nice compact desktop transceiver with excellent receive sensitivity with reasonably good audio using the built-in speaker, not the best but ok.
 Transmit reports indicate the transmit audio is very nice as well.
 Not too much to complain about, a few annoyances which could be addressed in firmware if Yaesu listens to their customer base.
-Overall a solid radio that is positioned to be a classic compact transeiver.
+Overall a solid compact desktop radio.